celiajonas/UParis_BME_2021/README.md

 - Os
 - Csv

-Templates also depends on the [easygui](https://easygui.readthedocs.io/en/master/) library.
+Templates and examples also use the [easygui](https://easygui.readthedocs.io/en/master/) library.

 ## Scripts
 All scripts are written in Python 3 and depend on the previous libraries.